YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ISOLATIONSTSCHN, Error changing NOISOLATION status for global xxxx within a TP transaction from aaaa to bbbb

-Run Time Error: In GT.M, the VIEW "NOISOLATION" command changes the isolation-status of the global variable(s) specified.
+Run Time Error: In YottaDB, the VIEW "NOISOLATION" command changes the isolation-status of the global variable(s) specified.
 If a process attempts to change the global variable's isolation-status within a TP transaction after it has referenced the global variable in the same TP transaction, the ISOLATIONSTSCHN error gets triggered.

 Action: Change the application to issue the VIEW "NOISOLATION" command in conformance with the allowed usage.